ArvindHarinder1/PrivatePreviewDocumentation/ProvisionOnDemandPreviewDocumentation.md

 What can you do with this preview?

 - This preview will enable you to provision a user to a SaaS app on demand.
-No need to wait for the next sync cycle.
+No need to wait for the next provisioning cycle.